NB Under Review

 Gazetted 28/3/18 * “for Montauban action 1/7/16”.
 For conspicuous gallantry and devotion to duty.
 During a heavy bombardment a trench was blown in in several places and several men were buried.
 He at once started to dig them out under a very heavy fire, and rescued two men single-handed.
 He behaved in a most cool and courageous manner throughout the bombardment. *Albert’s address was 69 Hilton Street and subsequently Hamilton Road, Higher Broughton.
 He had initially been rejected as too small (5 Ft 6 1/2″) by the Navy.
 Aged 19 years and 9 months Albert was a former Tailor’s Cutter who enlisted 3/9/14.
 He trained with I Platoon, and remained with A Company in France, holding a chequered record of discipline (42 Days C.B.)
 Listed as Missing, then PoW 10-11/7/16, Trones Wood.
 Notified to father, George on 17/8/16.
 Held at Cambrai and then transferred to Dulmen and Sprottau Camps.
 He was repatriated at Leith on 10/12/18.
 He was demobilised on12/3/19.

 Gazetted 26/9/16.
 For conspicuous gallantry.
 When and enemy shell set fire to a bomb and ammunition store he assisted and officer [Lt Robert Mansergh MC, to whom he acted as servant] although they had both been knocked over by the explosion of the shell, to organise a party for the removal of the ammunition.
 They carried out the work under the continual explosion of bursting bombs.
-Albert was subsequently wounded – possibly Flers in October 1916 – Having enlisted on 3/9/14 he was discharged with a Silver War Badge on 29/3/17.
-Albert trained with V Platoon of B Company, whereas Lt Mansergh was OC of III Platoon in A Company.
-A transfer will have taken place by the summer of 1916.
+Albert was subsequently wounded – possibly Flers in October 1916 – Former Clerk at Audit Accountants at Head Office of Lancashire & Yorkshire Railway Co.
+Having enlisted with colleagues and his brother, Percy John Hall, on 3/9/14 he was discharged with a Silver War Badge on 29/3/17 and lived at 185 Belmont Road, Bolton.
+In 1919 Albert was resient at the Manchester Arms Hotel, Corporation Street.
+He received a pension for 75% disablement arising from a GWS to the head and right arm.
+Albert had trained with V Platoon of B Company, whereas Lt Mansergh was OC of III Platoon in A Company.

 Sergeant Ernest Wallwork DCM 8323